jaumebonet/libconfig/sphinx-docs/source/index.rst

   In [2]: import pandas as pd
      ...: pd.set_option('display.width', 1000)
-     ...: show_options()
+     ...: core.show_options()

-And exposing only to the rest of the library (and maybe to the user) the functions to modify those options in a controlled manner by taking out :func:`.register_option` and :func:`.reset_options` from the global view.
+And exposing only to the rest of the library (and maybe to the user) the functions to modify those options in a controlled manner by taking out :meth:`.Config.register_option` and :meth:`.Config.reset_options` from the global view.

 One can also make the target library able to be configured through a file defining the values of the registered options.
-Through :func:`.get_local_config_file`, the library will search for a config file in the current working directory, the repo root or the user's home, allowing for different levels of specific configuration.
+Through :meth:`.Config.get_local_config_file`, the library will search for a config file in the current working directory, the repo root or the user's home, allowing for different levels of specific configuration.

 Errors